Part Three · Form

 Walk further into the deeper practice

-You've held The Frame.
-To walk into The Cycle and The Blessing — how God actually forms us — create a free account so your reflection travels with you.
+You've held the four elements.
+To walk into Adaptive Christian Leadership and the Blessing — how God actually forms us — create a free account so your reflection travels with you.

 We'll hold your place.
 Return when there's room to be present.